Jinshan, Shanghai: Jinshan Binhai Park

 Nearby Jinshan City Beach is a seaside park.
-There are large lawns, large artificial lakes, rockery buildings and pavilions in the park including a small children’s playground with amusement facilities such as bumper cars, swivel chairs, rotating cups, and sheep carts.
+There are large lawns, large artificial lakes, rockery buildings and pavilions in the park including a small children's playground with amusement facilities such as bumper cars, swivel chairs, rotating cups, and sheep carts.

 Jinshanzui Fishing Village

 Jinshanwei is the site of the historic Jinshanzui Fishing Village (Jinshanzui Yucun, 金山嘴渔村) located 30 minute walk from the beach or five minutes by taxi.

-It is a small village on Hangzhou Bay with a beautiful scenery and the earliest (dating back more than 2,000 years) and last fishing village in Shanghai.
+It is a small village on Hangzhou Bay with the earliest (dating back more than 2,000 years) and last fishing village in Shanghai.
 Xiangyu Lake in summer has thousands of lotus flowers.
 Tourist attractions include teahouses, small inns, seafood specialties (shrimp, sea eel and jelly fish head), fishery museum and a folk art gallery.

 Subdistrict and towns

 Jinshan District has one subdistrict, nine towns and one special township-level division.